-Trower was a member of Procol Harum during their 60s heyday but by 1970/71, he was forging a new sound and direction.
-His first post-Procol band, Jude evolved into the three piece Robin Trower band and their first album Twice Removed from Yesterday established the blueprint that they refined through the 1970s.
+Trower was a member of Procol Harum during their 60s heyday, but by 1970/71 he was forging a new sound and direction.
+His first post-Procol band, Jude evolved into the three-piece Robin Trower band and their first album Twice Removed from Yesterday established the blueprint they refined through the 1970s.

 |Early days of the RT band, with Reg Isidore (right)|

 CSM's review states: "Trower and his sidemen seem to give the evoking of an atmosphere very high priority, which means that unless you’re prepared to sit down and listen hard, you’re going to miss the point completely.
 By pursuing a direction totally unlike that of any other three-piece guitar-led band, Trower may well be cutting himself off from a large number of potential listeners who are only interested in guitar pyrotechnics of the kind he is quite capable of playing if he so desires.
 However, what he is doing here is ultimately far more valuable."

 |The NME review of 'Bridge of Sighs' from 1973|

 "It's just a bit of a yawn," said Robin at the time, with regard to the Hendrix comparisons: "I guess it gives people something to talk about.
 People like to put you in a pigeonhole if they're uncertain.
 Maybe it makes it easier for people to accept what I'm doing, the Hendrix thing gives them something to hold on to."